meredithcook/meredithcook.github.io/_posts/2022-04-30-all-things-in-common.md

 GA: U263725632
 ---

-*Note: I wrote a version of the   [devotional below](https://www.flipsnack.com/hcpninc/day-13-of-awaken-houston.html?fbclid=IwAR0I0EsUrXwRR17QsfuGcbIs2-JOVVHHLTUwhmMpwbDR5IgQ0ZRhuJ6Xow) for the Houston Church Planting Network's annual season of prayer last year.
+*Note: I wrote a version of the <a href="https://www.flipsnack.com/hcpninc/day-13-of-awaken-houston.html" target="blank">devotional below</a> for the Houston Church Planting Network's annual season of prayer last year.
 I've added to it and updated it for this website.*

 ---